4l3x4ndre/Drug-Target-Affinity-XAI/README.md

 - **Davis and KIBA**: [DeepDTA Repository](https://github.com/hkmztrk/DeepDTA/tree/master/data)
 - **ToxCast**: [PADME Repository](https://github.com/simonfqy/PADME)

+We used the link provided in [MGraphDTA](https://github.com/guaguabujianle/MGraphDTA) for direct access.

 For training, ensure the data is placed in `MGraphDTA/regression/data/`.

 ## 🖥️ Usage & Training